-- A. Any organization, church or other groups may enter a booth in this class. - B. The purpose of these booths is strictly educational.
-No soliciting is allowed in Educational Booths AND no political campaigning (for individual candidates) booths will be allowed at the Niobrara County Fair. - C. These booths may cover any subject. - D. Space for booths should be reserved with the Fair Secretary by July 27th - E. All booths must be in place by 5:00 p.m. on Tuesday of Fair Week. - F. Commercial booths are not eligible for entry in this class. - G. Anyone erecting a booth MUST remove ALL staples when tearing down their booth.
+- A. Any organization, church, or other group may enter a booth in this class. - B. The purpose of these booths is strictly educational.
+No soliciting is allowed in Educational Booths AND no political campaigning (for individual candidates) booths will be allowed at the Niobrara County Fair. - C. These booths may cover any subject. - D. Space for booths should be reserved with the Fair Secretary by July 10th - E. All booths must be in place by 4:30 p.m.
+July 25th. - F. Commercial booths are not eligible for entry in this class. - G. Anyone erecting a booth MUST remove ALL staples when tearing down their booth.